paulgibbs/Welcome-Pack/readme.txt

 = 2.0 =
 Added email customisation options and revamped the admin UI.
 Configuration page moved to underneath the "BuddyPress" menu.
 You will need to re-enter all of your settings.

-== Change log ==
+== Change Log ==
-* 2.00 - Added email customisation and revamped admin page.
+* 2.0 - Added email customisation and revamped admin page.
 You will need to re-enter all of your configuration settings, sorry.
 * 1.64 - Welcome Message sender dropdown now shows >20 users, and minor tweaks to attempt to resolve error messages that some installs are experiencing.
 * 1.63 - User registration being ignored in most cases on WP installs, and the Welcome Message sender name not appearing on the message, are both fixed.
 Error on updating the wpmu-edit.php page on MU is fixed, too.
 * 1.61 - Fixes error disabling the plugin on WP and now shows >20 users and groups in the settings.